chimenkamp/YAPNE-Yet-Another-Petri-Net-Editor/README.md

 # YAPNE - Yet Another Petri Net Editor

+⚠️ **Warning:** This software is in early development and may contain bugs.
+Use with caution and report any issues you encounter.

 A web-based, dependency-free, editor and simulator for Petri nets and data Petri nets with features for creating, editing, simulating, and analyzing Petri net models.

 Inspired by [I ❤ Petri Nets](https://www.fernuni-hagen.de/ilovepetrinets/fapra/wise23/rot/index.html)